 Bodyweight exercises can be tailored to any fitness level.
 From beginner friendly movements to more advanced exercises, you can use your bodyweight as resistance to improve strength, conditioning, balance and flexibility.

 Certain bodyweight movements, such as crunches, can be very gentle and easy to get started with.

-We’ve included a whole host of low impact, gentle exercises into our exercise routines here at fitness drum.
+We’ve included a whole host of low impact, gentle exercises into our movement routines and virtual fitness challenges here at fitness drum.